Lombiq/Open-Source-Orchard-Core-Extensions/Readme.md

 You can activate various sample content in the site:

-- [Lombiq Training Demo for Orchard Core](https://github.com/Lombiq/Orchard-Training-Demo-Module/): Select the _Training Demo_ setup recipe when you first run the site.
 - [Lombiq JSON Editor](https://github.com/Lombiq/Orchard-JSON-Editor): Go to Recipes in the admin dashboard and select "Lombiq Open Source Orchard Core Extensions - JSON Editor Sample".
   - Content Items > JSON Example Page: Shows the sample item in action.
 Edit shows the JSON Editor where you can change the JSON value.
 View demonstrates simple JavaScript consuming the JSON content.
   - Content Definition > Content Types > JSON Example Page > JsonExampleField: You can edit the this field's JSON Editor's configuration object here.
 Check out the Templates property!
+- [Lombiq UI Testing Toolbox](https://github.com/Lombiq/UI-Testing-Toolbox): Web UI testing toolbox mostly for Orchard Core applications.
+Check out [its samples](https://github.com/Lombiq/UI-Testing-Toolbox/blob/dev/Lombiq.Tests.UI.Samples/Readme.md) in this solution.
+- [Lombiq Training Demo for Orchard Core](https://github.com/Lombiq/Orchard-Training-Demo-Module/): Select the _Training Demo_ setup recipe when you first run the site.

 ## Contributing and support